yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 ## Jetty Web Container

-Jetty is a very popular web container, which provides support for JEE [web container|XAP95:Web Processing Unit Container] specification services such as: Servlet, JavaServer Pages, JavaServer Faces, and others.
+Jetty is a very popular web container, which provides support for JEE depanlinkweb containertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Web+Processing+Unit+Containerbelakanglink specification services such as: Servlet, JavaServer Pages, JavaServer Faces, and others.

-The [integration with the Jetty web container|XAP95:Web Jetty Processing Unit Container], allows you to run JEE web applications (.war files) on top of GigaSpaces XAP.
+The depanlinkintegration with the Jetty web containertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Web+Jetty+Processing+Unit+Containerbelakanglink, allows you to run JEE web applications (.war files) on top of GigaSpaces XAP.

 ## Mule

 Mule is a very popular open source Enterprise Services Bus implementation in Java.
-The [Mule container integration|XAP95:Mule ESB] allows you to run a Mule application on top of the GigaSpaces XAP, and gain scalability, performance and high-availability, with almost no changes to the Mule application.
+The depanlinkMule container integrationtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Mule+ESBbelakanglink allows you to run a Mule application on top of the GigaSpaces XAP, and gain scalability, performance and high-availability, with almost no changes to the Mule application.
 {% endtoczone %}